 How has receiving the James Beard Award changed her life?
 Camille will tell you, “Day-to-day life feels almost the same, just a little more exciting.
 My team and I have more motivation, more confidence, and an affirmation that what we are doing has been noticed in such a positive way.”
 While still feeling her way as a pastry chef, Camille believes the award is meant to acknowledge her potential, inspiring her to grow and innovate.

 Chef Camille Cogswell majored in Baking and Pastry Arts while attending The Culinary Institute of America in Hyde Park, NY.
-She is the pastry chef at Zahav Restaurant and head chef at K’Far, an all-day Israeli bakery and cafe, both in Philadelphia, PA.
+She is the executive chef at K’Far, an all-day Israeli bakery and cafe, in Philadelphia, PA.